bleskes/elasticfacets/README.rst

 Installation
 ============
-In order to install the plugin, simply run: ``bin/plugin -install bleskes/elasticfacets/0.2``
+In order to install the plugin, simply run: ``bin/plugin -install bleskes/elasticfacets/0.2``.
+Change the version number if needed (see Versions_).

 Versions
 ========